Starting Azaleas from Cuttings

 By last year the old bushes had well passed their prime and no longer looked so beautiful.
 They had to come out.
 But they had done well here for decades, and I really wanted to replace them with more of the same.
 So I decided to try once again to start azaleas from cuttings.

-Luckily I found a site at Pennsylvania State University that gave me the courage to give it one more try.
-Here’s what I was doing wrong (based on other sites I had consulted in the past) and what I believe finally led to success:
+Luckily I found a site at Pennsylvania State University (sadly, now gone) that gave me the courage to give it one more try.
+Here’s what I was doing wrong, based on other sites I had consulted in the past, and what I believe finally led to success:

 Water the Mother Plant